Thanh Hoa Province General Information

 Among of five provinces in North-Central Vietnam, Thanh Hoa Province is surrounded by Son La, Hoa Binh, Ninh Binh provinces on the north, Nghe An Province on the south, East Sea on the east with 102km coastline, and Laos on the west.

-Topography is divided into plain, coastal and mountainous regions.
-Hilly and mountains account three-quarters of the total area.
-The Western region own abundant resources of forest products, and huge hydroelectric potentials.
+Topography is divided into plain, coastal, and mountainous regions.
+Hilly and mountains account for three-quarters of the total area.
+The Western region owns abundant resources of forest products and huge hydroelectric potentials.
 The plain is the third largest one of Vietnam.

 Owing to the cool climate and high rainfall, the province has an annual average temperature of 24.50C.
-Rainy season often begins in June and ends in October.
+The rainy season often begins in June and ends in October.

-Located 16km from Thanh Hoa City, Sam Son Beach attracts a lot of visitors to relax and bath.
-Besides the beach, Sam Son offers scenic spots such as Trong Mai Rocks, Doc Cuoc Temple and Mount Co Tien.
+Located 16km from Thanh Hoa City, Sam Son Beach attracts a lot of visitors to relax and swimming.
+Besides the beach, Sam Son offers scenic spots such as Trong Mai Rocks, Doc Cuoc Temple, and Mount Co Tien.

-In addition of these, Thanh Hoa is famous of historical vestiges like Ham Rong Bridge, Ho Citadel and Lam Kinh Remains.
+In addition to these, Thanh Hoa is famous for historical vestiges like Ham Rong Bridge, Ho Citadel and Lam Kinh Remains.
 Lam Son is the birthplace of national hero Le Loi and the starting point of the Lam Son revolutionary insurrection.